MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - DMA hardware takes care to transfer received data to memory
 - The application must constantly poll for new changes in DMA registers and read received data quickly enough to make sure DMA will not overwrite data in buffer
 - Processing of received data is in thread mode (not in interrupt)
+- Advantages:
-- P: Easy to implement
+    - Easy to implement
-- P: No interrupts, no consideration of priority and race conditions
+    - No interrupts, no consideration of priority and race conditions
-- P: Fits for devices without *USART IDLE* line detection
+    - Fits for devices without *USART IDLE* line detection
+- Disadvantages:
-- C: Application takes care of data periodically
+    - Application takes care of data periodically
-- C: Not possible to put application to low-power mode (sleep mode)
+    - Not possible to put application to low-power mode (sleep mode)

 ### Polling for changes with operating system

 - Same as polling for changes but with dedicated thread in operating system to process data
+- Advantages:
-- P: Easy to implement to RTOS systems, uses single thread without additional RTOS features (no mutexes, semaphores, memory queues)
+    - Easy to implement to RTOS systems, uses single thread without additional RTOS features (no mutexes, semaphores, memory queues)
-- P: No interrupts, no consideration of priority and race conditions
+    - No interrupts, no consideration of priority and race conditions
-- P: Data processing always *on-time* with maximum delay given by thread delay, thus with known maximum latency between received character and processed time
+    - Data processing always *on-time* with maximum delay given by thread delay, thus with known maximum latency between received character and processed time
         - Unless system has higher priority threads
-- P: Fits for devices without *UART IDLE* line detection
+    - Fits for devices without *UART IDLE* line detection
+- Disadvantages:
-- C: Application takes care of data periodically
+    - Application takes care of data periodically
-- C: Uses memory resources dedicated for separate thread for data processing
+    - Uses memory resources dedicated for separate thread for data processing
-- C: Not possible to put application to low-power mode (sleep mode)
+    - Not possible to put application to low-power mode (sleep mode)

 ### UART IDLE line detection + DMA HT&TC interrupts

 - The application receives a notification by IDLE line detection or DMA TC/HT events
 - Application has to process data only when it receives any of the `3` interrupts
+- Advantages:
-- P: Application does not need to poll for new changes
+    - Application does not need to poll for new changes
-- P: The application receives interrupts on events
+    - The application receives interrupts on events
-- P: Application may enter low-power modes to increase battery life (if operated on battery)
+    - Application may enter low-power modes to increase battery life (if operated on battery)
+- Disadvantages:
-- C: Data are read (processed) in the interrupt.
+    - Data are read (processed) in the interrupt.
 We strive to execute interrupt routine as fast as possible
-- C: Long interrupt execution may break other compatibility in the application
+    - Long interrupt execution may break other compatibility in the application

 *Processing of incoming data is from 2 interrupt vectors, hence it is important that they do not preempt each other.
 Set both to the same preemption priority!*